James Island, South Carolina

 James Island is a town in Charleston County, South Carolina, United States.
 It is located in the central and southern parts of James Island.
-James Island is included within the Charleston-North Charleston-Summerville metropolitan area and the Charleston-North Charleston Urbanized Area.
+James Island is included within the Charleston, South Carolina metropolitan area and the Charleston Urbanized Area.

 History

-Here at James Island on November 14, 1782, Tadeusz Kościuszko, Colonel of the Continental Army, led the last known armed action of the Revolutionary War against the British and was nearly killed.
+On November 14, 1782, Tadeusz Kościuszko, Colonel of the Continental Army, led the last known armed action of the Revolutionary War against the British and was nearly killed on James Island.
 Later, The Continental Congress named Kosciuszko Brigadier General for his service in both the North, including his tremendous assistance to General Gates at The Battle of Saratoga and brilliant efforts assisting General Greene in saving the South Region Army from Cornwallis forces and ultimately severely weakening the British under command of Cornwallis.

 In the American Civil War, the Battle of Secessionville was fought on James Island.

 Long settled as a semi-rural area, this island has been affected by increasing urbanization and the expansion of the city of Charleston.

 Island residents incorporated the Town of James Island on January 8, 1993.
 Joan Sooy was elected as the first Mayor in March 1993.

 A lawsuit was filed by the City of Charleston claiming that the parts of the new Town were not contiguous, being separated by salt marsh that it had already incorporated.
 The City of Charleston prevailed at Circuit Court and the Town appealed.
 The South Carolina Supreme Court ruled against the Town in 1997.

 The South Carolina legislature changed incorporation law to allow incorporation over already annexed salt marsh.
 The Town of James Island was incorporated a second time in 2002.
 Mary Clark was elected Mayor.

 The City of Charleston challenged the Town again, this time arguing that the new incorporation law was unconstitutional special legislation.
 The City of Charleston prevailed in Circuit Court and the Town of James Island appealed.
 The South Carolina Supreme Court ruled that the singling out "salt marsh" was irrational, the legislation was ruled unconstitutional and the Town was closed for a second time.

 South Carolina changed the state laws affecting incorporation, effective on July 1, 2005.
 A third attempt to become a town was successful in June 2006, when about 3,000 voted to incorporate.
 The day after the vote, Charleston mayor Joseph P. Riley Jr. filed a lawsuit against the town for the third time, saying that it was unconstitutional.
 Mary Clark was elected mayor of the town for the third time in August 2006.